kubernetes-sigs/kueue/site/content/en/docs/tasks/troubleshooting/troubleshooting_provreq.md

 kubectl describe admissionchecks ADMISSIONCHECK_NAME
 ```

 Where `ADMISSIONCHECK_NAME` is a name configured in your ClusterQueue spec.
-Please see the [Admission Check documentation](/docs/concepts/admission_check/) for more details.
+See the [Admission Check documentation](/docs/concepts/admission_check/) for more details.

 The status of the Admission Check should be similar to: